Parkinson’s hallucinations and delusions are more common than you think

 These stories represent the experiences of actual patients and caregivers.
 The opinions expressed are their own, and individual experiences may vary.
 Always speak with your healthcare provider.
 See more personal stories.

-Currently, there is no clear understanding of the exact cause of hallucinations and delusions associated with PD.
+Currently, there is no clear understanding of the exact cause of hallucinations and delusions associated with Parkinson’s disease.
 However, certain brain chemicals and receptors (such as dopamine and serotonin) are believed to play a role.
 In general, the condition is thought to be caused by the following:

 Brain icon representing changes associated with PD-related hallucinations and delusions

-Hallucinations and delusions may be a side effect of common PD medications (called dopaminergic therapies).
-These medications increase dopamine levels in the brain, helping improve motor symptoms in patients with PD.
+Hallucinations and delusions may be a side effect of common Parkinson’s disease medications (called dopaminergic therapies).
+These medications increase dopamine levels in the brain, helping improve motor symptoms in patients with Parkinson’s disease.
 However, increasing dopamine levels may also cause changes that lead to hallucinations and delusions.

-Bar graph icon representing hallucinations and delusions that can occur naturally as PD progresses
+Bar graph representing hallucinations and delusions that can occur naturally as PD progresses

-Hallucinations and delusions may be caused by changes in the brain that occur naturally as PD progresses—regardless of whether or not the person with PD takes any medications to increase dopamine levels.
+Hallucinations and delusions may be caused by changes in the brain that occur naturally as Parkinson's disease progresses-regardless of whether or not the person with Parkinson’s disease takes any medications to increase dopamine levels.

-Living with PD-related hallucinations and delusions isn't easy.
+Living with Parkinson’s hallucinations and delusions isn’t easy.
 No matter how severe they are, hallucinations and delusions can bring about new challenges for you and your loved one.

 More than motor symptoms

-People who develop nonmotor symptoms associated with PD like hallucinations or delusions often have to deal with a broader set of challenges and more limitations to their activities of daily life.
+People who develop nonmotor symptoms associated with Parkinson’s disease like hallucinations and/or delusions often have to deal with a broader set of challenges and more limitations to their activities of daily life.

 Icon showing the palm of the hand represents motor symptoms of PD